KaiYan289/RLpapersnote/README.md

 140. use dataload = iter(dataloader); next(dataload) to get the next batch in the torch dataloader. (do not use next(iter()) as it is very slow!)

-141. You must do right-padding for pretrained LLM models, because LLMs are decoder-only architectures and are not trained to continue from padding tokens! (https://huggingface.co/docs/transformers/main/en/llm_tutorial#wrong-padding-side)
+141. You must do **left-padding** for pretrained LLM models, because LLMs are decoder-only architectures and are not trained to continue from padding tokens! (https://huggingface.co/docs/transformers/main/en/llm_tutorial#wrong-padding-side)

 # Useful Linux Debugging Commands